jayro0414/JayRo/README.md

 Hello!
 I'm Jay!

-🏫 Studying Mathematics/Financial Analysis and Risk Management (2A) at the University of Waterloo
+🏫 Studying Computational Mathematics (3A) at the University of Waterloo

-💻 Languages I use: C, Python, Java
+💻 Languages I use: C, C++ Python, Java

 🔨 Tools I use: VS Code, Android Studio, Google Colab